Michel Dragon: Life

 Michael Dragon was born in Athens, Greece, in 1739.
 His father's name was Antonio Dracos and his mother's name was Clino Hellenes.
-He married a freed African slave named Marie Francoise Chauvin Beaulieu de Montplasir.
-She was the daughter of François Chauvin de Monplaisir de Beaulieu & Marianne Lalande.
-Dragon and Montplasir had two children Louise Dragon (Dracos) and Marianne Celeste Dragon (Dracos) around 1775.
-Four years before the American Revolution.
-Louise died at a young age.
-Dragon and François were married later in life due to the color of her skin and the issues surrounding interracial marriages in New Orleans.
-Their only daughter, Marianne, passed as white.
-She married a Greek immigrant in 1779 named Andrea Dimitry.
-Marie and Dragon were married on December 30, 1815, at the Saint Louis Church, New Orleans.
-Dragon was 76 and his wife was Marie François was 59.

 Dragon's military career began in the French militia when he migrated to New Orleans from the Greek city of Athens.
 He later became affiliated with the Spanish military first as a second sergeant, then first sergeant, and finally as a lieutenant.
 He served for the Spanish military during the American Revolutionary War.
 The first battle was the Capture of Fort Bute in 1779.
 Dragon was part of the artillery division under Colonel Gilbert Antoine de St. Maxent.
 He fought in the Battle of Baton Rouge, Battle of Fort Charlotte and gradually increased his rank to lieutenant in the Siege of Pensacola under Bernardo de Gálvez.
 Dragon led the Louisiana provincial militia.
 He was later honored by Charles III of Spain upon the recommendation of Baron Francisco Luis Héctor de Carondelet.
 He continued his service to the Spanish military and Andres Almonaster y Rojas until New Orleans became part of the United States.
 Dragon and his family then became American citizens and were given several hectares of land as a reward for Dragon's actions in the American Revolution.

-According to records of the slave contracts, some of the slaves were bought and sold by people of color and relatives of Marie Francoise Chauvin Beaulieu de Montplasir.
+Dragon married a freed African slave named Marie Francoise Chauvin Beaulieu de Montplaisir.
+She was the daughter of François Chauvin de Monplaisir de Beaulieu & Marianne Lalande.
+Dragon and Montplaisir had two children Louise Dragon (Dracos) and Marianne Celeste Dragon (Dracos) around 1775.
+Louise died at a young age.
+Dragon and Marie Françoise were married later in life due to the color of her skin and the issues surrounding interracial marriages in New Orleans.
+Their only daughter, Marianne, passed as white, despite being mixed.
+She married a Greek immigrant in 1799 named Andrea Dimitry.
+Marie and Dragon were married on December 30, 1815, at the Saint Louis Church, New Orleans.
+Dragon was 76 and his wife was Marie Françoise was 59.
+According to records of the slave contracts, some of the slaves were bought and sold by people of color and relatives of Marie Françoise Chauvin Beaulieu de Montplaisir.
 Dragon purchased a slave named Cyprion from a freed African American slave owner named Marguerite Monplaisir.
 Carlota was also a female African American slave owned by Dragon and purchased by a free African American named Francisco Monplaiser.
 According to the 1805 New Orleans City Directory, Michel Dragon and his wife resided at 60 Rue de Chartres.
 Andrea Dimitry and Marianne Céleste Dragon lived next door at 58 Rue de Chartres.
 The laws governing black slave ownership and free people of color in New Orleans began to change.

 Dragon and his wife died in the early 1820s.
-He left a vast fortune to his daughter Marianne Celeste Dragon.
+He left a vast fortune to his daughter Marianne Céleste Dragon.
 Dragon's family continued to flourish within the confines of New Orleans.
 His grandchildren became very important members of the community in New Orleans.